 Had John learned to love?
 I promise you he had or Jesus wouldn't have given him the care of His own mother.
 He told Peter, "Feed My sheep."
 He told John, "Care for My mother."
 There are records in the ecclesiastical history that indicate that John never left Jerusalem and never left the care of Mary until she died.
 He had become a lover because he was loved in a unique way.

-He uses the word "love" over 80 times in his writings, over 80 times.
-That's why he's become known as the Apostle of love.
+He uses the word "love" over eighty times in his writings, over eighty times.
+That's why he's become known as the apostle of love.
 He learned to love because the Lord loved him and he got that message.
 He learned to love the way the Lord loved him.
 And in his writings you can sum up his theology.
 He taught that God is a God of love, that God loved His own Son, that God loved the disciples, that God loves all men, that God is loved by Christ, that Christ loved the disciples, that Christ loves individuals, that Christ expects men to love Him, that Christ taught that we should love one another and that love fulfills the law.
 Love was a critical part of John's teaching.
 It's one of the dominant themes.
 And his love never slid into tolerant sentimentality, masquerading as love.
 To the very end of his life he was still a son of thunder.
 To the very end of his life he lost none of his intolerance for lies.
-It was near the end of his life in the nineties, from ninety to ninety-five of the first century, he died in 98 or so, he wrote the Revelation in 96, it was in the 90's when he was writing his epistles that he was still thundering out the truth...thundering out the truth.
-Thundered against errant Christologies, he thundered against lies and deceptions and he thundered against sin and he thundered against immorality.
+It was near the end of his life, in the 90s, from 90 to 95 of the first century...
+He died in 98 or so.
+He wrote the Revelation in 96.
+It was in the 90s when he was writing his epistles that he was still thundering out the truth, thundering out the truth.
+Thundered against errant Christologies; he thundered against lies and deceptions and he thundered against sin and he thundered against immorality.
 He was a son of thunder to the end.

 Seventy years of this, he had become the patriarch of the churches in Asia Minor, modern Turkey.
-He was banished.
-Revelation 1:9 says, "For the Word of God and the testimony of Jesus is speaking the truth in love was more than the culture could bear, and so they banished him to a small island five miles by ten miles called Patmos."
+He was banished, Revelation 1:9 says, "For the Word of God and the testimony of Jesus.”
+His speaking the truth in love was more than the culture could bear, and so they banished him to a small island five miles by ten miles called Patmos.

-But the best epitaph that I can give you, go with me to 2 John and we'll close with this.
+But the best epitaph that I can give you...
+Go with me to 2 John and we'll close with this.
 In 2 John we see the life of John in a little microcosm, the things that concerned him, truth and love manifest.
-Pick it up in verse 4 and he's writing to this church, verse 4, "I was very glad to find some of your children walking in truth."
+Pick it up in verse 4.
+He's writing to this church, verse 4, "I was very glad to find some of your children walking in truth."
 That's John, always concerned about the truth.
 "I was glad to find some of your children walking in truth, just as we have received commandment to do from the Father."

 Boy, that's the way it went, from the Father down through us to you came the truth.
 And you're walking in it.
-And now I ask you, "Lady," referring to the church, "not as writing to you a new commandment, the one which we have had from the beginning, that we love one another."
-I'm telling you, folks, I'm so glad you have the truth, but you can't have the truth without...what?...love.
+And now I ask you, "Lady," referring to the church, "not as writing to you a new commandment, but the one which we have had from the beginning, that we love one another."
+I'm telling you, folks, I'm so glad you have the truth, but you can't have the truth without what?
+Love.
 I'm telling you, love one another.

 What kind of love are we talking about?
-"This love, that we walk according to His commandments.
+"This is love; that we walk according to His commandments.
 This is the commandment, just as you heard from the beginning, that you should walk in it."

 Summation: I'm so glad you walk in the truth.
 You can't walk in the truth apart from love.
-You've got to love God, you've got to love Christ by obeying their Word.
-And you need to be obedient and love one another and don't let that love seek to a tolerance of error.
+You've got to love God, love Christ by obeying Their Word.
+And you need to be obedient and love one another and don't let that love sink to a tolerance of error.
 Don't turn it into sentimentality.
 That's a summary of John, right there.

-The fishermen of Galilee, Peter, Andrew, James and John, became fishers of men on a tremendous scale, gathering souls into the church.
-Founding the church.
-In a sense, still casting their nets into the sea of the world by the testimony of Jesus in the gospels and their epistles.
+The fishermen of Galilee, Peter, Andrew, James and John, became fishers of men on a tremendous scale, gathering souls into the church, founding the church.
+In a sense, they’re still casting their nets into the sea of the world by the testimony of Jesus in the gospels and their epistles.
 They're still bringing multitudes of people to Christ.
-And we see that Christ took very common men, made them into very uncommon Apostles, seeks to do a similar work in your life.
+And we see that Christ took very common men, made them into very uncommon apostles, seeks to do a similar work in your life.
 What a privilege.

 Father, we thank You for the testimony of John whose life we have so briefly considered.
-This man who was the perfect balance of truth and love, who was a spiritual father to his children shows us what spiritual fathers should be like even now.
-We thank You that he lived to be an old man, his love flourished and grew, so did his devotion to the truth.
-Make us people of the truth who speak the truth in love, that truth may be attractive to those who desperately need to hear it, in the Savior's name we pray.
+This man who was the perfect balance of truth and love, who was a spiritual father to his children, shows us what spiritual fathers should be like even now.
+We thank You that he lived to be an old man, his love flourished and grew, and so did his devotion to the truth.
+Make us people of the truth who speak the truth in love that the truth may be attractive to those who desperately need to hear it.
+In the Savior's name we pray.
 Amen.